jncfa/live-ubuntu-from-docker/README.md

 # Docs for builder

-This is a dockerfile that contains a multi-stage build for a Ubuntu flavored image.
+This is a dockerfile that contains a multi-stage build for a Ubuntu flavored image, supporting both arm64 and amd64 architectures.

 The stages are:
+- init-rootfs-cacher: prepares the inital rootfs using debootstrap
+- init-rootfs: debootstrapped rootfs
+- lite-image: image that contains most packages, but no desktop environment
+- live-image: complete image with desktop environment, kernel, and installer
-- init-build-cacher: downloads the base image and installs the necessary packages
+- squashfs-builder: converts the rootfs to a squashfs image
-- lite-image: installs the necessary packages and configures the system
-- final-image: installs the necessary packages and configures the system
-- final-image-iso-builder: builds the iso image
+- iso-builder: converts the squashfs image to an iso image
-- iso-image: contains just the iso archive
+- iso-archive: contains just the iso archive

 ## Building